Chipsee/chipsee-industrial-pc-web/README.md

 a Flask web server to handle the HTTP requests for us.

 ## How to Install
+Use a Linux user with `sudo` privilige, e.g. on CM4 just use pi, on PX30 you can use root (`sudo su` to switch to root user.
+Or create a user with sudo privilege), otherwise some hardware may or may not work, such as screen brightness.

 ```bash
 git clone https://github.com/printfinn/cm4_demo_python_flask.git
 cd cm4_demo_python_flask